Journalism ethics and standards

-Journalistic ethics and standards comprise principles of ethics and good practice applicable to journalists.
+Journalistic ethics and standards are principles of ethics and good practice applicable to journalists.
 This subset of media ethics is known as journalism's professional "code of ethics" and the "canons of journalism".
 The basic codes and canons commonly appear in statements by professional journalism associations and individual print, broadcast, and online news organizations.

 There are around 400 codes covering journalistic work around the world.
 While various codes may differ in the detail of their content and come from different cultural traditions, most share common elements that reflect values including the principles of truthfulness, accuracy and fact-based communications, independence, objectivity, impartiality, fairness, respect for others and public accountability, as these apply to the gathering, editing and dissemination of newsworthy information to the public.
 Some such principles are sometimes in tension with non-Western and Indigenous ways of doing journalism.

 Like many broader ethical systems, the journalism ethics include the principle of "limitation of harm".
 This may involve enhanced respect for vulnerable groups and the withholding of certain details from reports, such as the names of minor children, crime victims' names, or information not materially related to the news report where the release of such information might, for example, harm someone's reputation or put them at undue risk.
 There has also been discussion and debate within the journalism community regarding appropriate reporting of suicide and mental health, particularly with regard to verbiage.

 Some journalistic codes of ethics, notably some European codes, also include a concern with discriminatory references in news based on race, religion, sexual orientation, and physical or mental disabilities.
 The Parliamentary Assembly of the Council of Europe approved (in 1993) Resolution 1003 on the Ethics of Journalism, which recommends that journalists respect the presumption of innocence, in particular in cases that are still sub judice.